-At a glance: Intense tantrums in stores, restaurants, or outings.
+At a glance: What to do when your toddler has a meltdown in public — from intense tantrums in shops to restaurant outings.
 This is a normal part of toddler development.
-See practical steps and 30 related activities below.
+See practical steps and 31 related activities below.

 Try this first